dribdat/docs/docs/trouble.md

-This document contains additional tips for working with dribdat.

 # Frequently asked questions

 Guidance to troubleshooting common issues and quesitons in Dribdat can be found here.
 For more technical references, see the [README](https://codeberg.org/dribdat/dribdat#dribdat).

+---

+## User interface

-## How to insert the projects and challenges into my own web page
+### How to insert the projects and challenges into my own web page

 There is an **Embed** button in the event admin which provides you with code for an IFRAME that just contains the hexagrid.
 If you would like to embed the entire application, and find it more intuitive to hide the navigation, add `?clean=1` to the URL.
 To also hide the top header, use `?minimal=1`.